raghvendra03/66-Days-of-Data/README.md

 ### Day 20
 * Worked on some #Python problems on Hackerrank.
 Also read some parts of this amazing book Storytelling with Data by Cole Nussbaumer Knaflic

+### Day 21
+* Read a couple of chapters of this book Storytelling with Data and.
+Started with the Tableau course for Data Science & Business Analytics on @udemy